Tesla to deliver Cybertrucks after Musk tempers expectations

 Cybertruck has drawn more than a million reservation holders who have put down $100 as deposits.

 "Tesla's products have largely appealed to more affluent early adopter types.
-And this is going to be no different," said Paul Waatti, an analyst at consultatncy AutoPacific.
+And this is going to be no different," said Paul Waatti, an analyst at consultancy AutoPacific.

 "It's going to have a smaller audience than the SUVs will have, but I think it's gonna do surprisingly well."